Contrasting PepsiCo (NASDAQ:PEP) & Vintage Wine Estates (NASDAQ:VWE)

 |3.00

-PepsiCo currently has a consensus target price of $159.18, indicating a potential upside of 1.70%.
-Vintage Wine Estates has a consensus target price of 15.50, indicating a potential upside of 49.76%.
+PepsiCo presently has a consensus target price of $159.18, suggesting a potential upside of 0.17%.
+Vintage Wine Estates has a consensus target price of 15.50, suggesting a potential upside of 71.84%.
 Given Vintage Wine Estates’ stronger consensus rating and higher probable upside, analysts plainly believe Vintage Wine Estates is more favorable than PepsiCo.

 Summary